 Welcome back, Oak class!
-I hope you have had a pleasant summer and feel refreshed and ready for the exciting year ahead!
+I hope you have had a wonderful Christmas break!

 Homework will be set every Monday and is due back by Friday.
 There will be a weekly homework club every Monday to support children with this.